top of page

 Since attending the workshop with Phil Town, I have decided to make some changes to the layout of my analyses.
 I will perform additional calculations and also provide a brief explanation of why the company is significant to me.
 If you want to learn more about my company evaluation process, please visit the "MY STRATEGY" section on my website.

 For full disclosure, I should start by mentioning that at the time of writing this analysis, I do not own any shares of Fastenal.
 If you would like to view the stocks in my portfolio or copy my portfolio, you can do so on eToro.
 Instructions on how to do so can be found here.
 I do not own any stocks in any of Fastenal's direct competitors either.
 Thus, I have no personal stake in Fastenal.
-If you want to purchase shares or fractional shares of Fastenal, you can do so through eToro. eToro is a highly user-friendly platform that allows you to start your investment journey with as little as $50.
+If you want to purchase shares or fractional shares of Fastenal, you can do so through eToro. eToro is a highly user-friendly platform that allows you to get started on investing with as little as $100.

 Fastenal was founded in 1967 in Minnesota, United States.
 Fastenal engages in the wholesale distribution of industrial and construction supplies in the United States, Canada, Mexico, and internationally.
 Fastenal offers fasteners and related industrial and construction supplies.
 The company's fastener products include threaded fasteners, bolts, nuts, screws, studs, and related washers.
 These products are utilized in manufactured goods, construction projects, as well as in the maintenance and repair of machinery.
 It also offers miscellaneous supplies and hardware, including pins, machinery keys, concrete anchors, metal framing systems, wire ropes, strut products, rivets, and related accessories.
 The vast majority of Fastenal's sales are business-to-business.
 Fastenal sells its products through branch and Onsite locations.
 Branches and Onsites are typically located very close to their customers, often within miles for the former and usually within or near the customers' physical locations for the latter.
 Fastenal branches are typical stores that serve a wide variety of customers, ranging from the local operations of large national account customers to smaller local businesses.
 The Onsite network encompasses three main variations: (1) a dedicated business unit with people and inventory primarily placed in the customer's facility, (2) a dedicated business unit with people and inventory primarily placed in a facility located near the customer site, or (3) a dedicated business unit primarily located in the back of an existing Fastenal branch.
 By the end of 2023, Fastenal had 1.597 branches and 1.822 onsite locations.
 Fastenal generates 83,6% of its revenue in the United States, 13,4% in Canada and Mexico, and 3,0% in other countries.
 Fastenal has a moat through its customer relationships and supply chain.